 Adhesion of trophozoites to the epithelium has been demonstrated to cause increased epithelial permeability.
 Giardia- induced loss of intestinal brush border surface area, villus flattening, inhibition of disaccharidase activities, and eventual overgrowth of enteric bacterial flora appear to be involved in the pathophysiology of giardiasis but have yet to be causatively linked to the disease's clinical manifestations.

 Varying degrees of malabsorption of sugars (eg, xylose, disaccharides), fats, and fat-soluble vitamins (eg, vitamins A and E) may contribute to substantial weight loss.
-The histopathologic response to giardiasis varies and imperfectly correlates with the clinical symptoms.[13, 23]
+The histopathologic response to giardiasis varies and does not strongly correlate with clinical symptoms.[13, 28]

 G intestinalis may release cytopathic substances that damage the intestinal epithelium.
 Giardia species contain thiol-dependent and thiol-independent proteinases, which may find substrates in the microvillus membrane.
 A 2018 report suggests that three main cysteine proteases (CP14019, CP16160 and CP16779) secreted by G intestinalis disrupt intestinal epithelial cell junctional complexes and degrade chemokines.[29]
 In addition, the surface mannose-binding lectin of G intestinalis may contribute to epithelial damage.
 Whatever the mechanism by which G intestinalis damages villous epithelial cells, the result consistently appears to be an increase in crypt length and crypt cell proliferation.[30]

 Enterocytic injury is mediated by activated host T lymphocytes.
-Pathophysiological activation of lymphocytes is secondary to Giardia -induced disruption of epithelial tight junctions, which, in turn, increases intestinal permeability.
-Loss of epithelial barrier function is a result of Giardia -induced enterocyte apoptosis.[22, 26, 27]
+Pathophysiological activation of lymphocytes is secondary to Giardia-induced disruption of epithelial tight junctions, which, in turn, increases intestinal permeability.
+Loss of epithelial barrier function is a result of Giardia-induced enterocyte apoptosis.[27, 31, 32]

 Epithelial barrier dysfunction in cases with chronic giardiasis is associated with increased rates of enterocyte apoptosis.
 Consistent with these observations, microarray analyses of the effects of G intestinalis on human CaCo2 cells found that the parasite–host interactions lead to a pronounced up-regulation of genes implicated in the apoptotic cascade and the formation of reactive oxygen species.